 Friday, June 18th, 2021

 Friday Drum Circle

 12 p.m. to 9 p.m.

 Start at Marshall Park with the Juneteenth Freedom March at 9 a.m., and proceed to House of Africa, where the festival will take place.

 Belmont Juneteenth Celebration

-Belmont’s annual Juneteenth Celebration is going virtual this year.
-There will be a car parade on June 20th, from 2 p.m. to 3 p.m. on Main Street in Downtown Belmont that you can watch online, and a livestream concert by Gabriel Bello that you can also watch online at 7 p.m.
+Belmont’s annual Juneteenth Celebration is going virtual again this year.
+There will be a car parade on June 19th, from 2 p.m. to 3 p.m. on Main Street in Downtown Belmont, which you can watch online, and a livestream concert that you can also watch online at 7 p.m.
 Watch them both on Belmont Juneteenth Celebration’s Facebook page.

 The 2021 Queen City Juneteenth Festival has the theme of “Educating, Empowering, Entertaining.”
 It takes place Saturday, June 19th, 2021, from 12 p.m. to 6 p.m., at Fran’s Boys & Girls Center, 2600 W. Trade Street, Charlotte.